-The V-Ray installation includes a standalone denoising tool called vdenoise that can be used to denoise still images or animations outside of Houdini.
+The V-Ray installation includes a standalone denoising tool called vdenoise that can be used to denoise still images or animations outside of the V-Ray host application.
 This is especially useful for animations because the standalone tool can look at multiple frames at once and produce a better denoising result.

-The vdenoise tool works with either .vrimg or multichannel OpenEXR files and writes out files with the same format.
+The vdenoise tool is both a command-line utility and a GUI application.
+It works with either .vrimg or multichannel OpenEXR files and writes out files with the same format.